rtm516/GeyserMC-wiki/GeyserOptionalPack.md

 A more complete list can be found on the optional pack's [README](https://github.com/GeyserMC/GeyserOptionalPack/blob/master/README.md).

-It is not required to install the resource pack yourself - clients can install it themselves.
+While recommended, it is not required to install the resource pack on the server - clients can install it themselves.
 Additionally, if you use a proxy like WaterdogPE, you can install the pack on the server without impacting gameplay on other Bedrock servers.